-- Select an encryption algorithm from the drop-down list or accept the default AES 256-bit (CBC). - The AES 256-bit Galois/Counter Mode (GCM) is the most secure algorithm but it is significantly slower than the Cipher Block Chaining (CBC) mode. - Determine what data is to be encrypted: existing and new or only new.
+- Algorithm - Select an encryption algorithm from the drop-down list or accept the default AES 256-bit (CBC). - The AES 256-bit Galois/Counter Mode (GCM) is the most secure algorithm but it is significantly slower than the Cipher Block Chaining (CBC) mode. - Determine what data is to be encrypted: existing and new or only new.
 Existing data will be encrypted during the first cleaning cycle after the file system is restarted.
-Encryption of existing data can take longer than a standard file system cleaning operation. - Key Manager (select one of the three) - Embedded Key Manager By default, the Data Domain Embedded Key Manager is in effect after you restart the file system unless you configure the RSA DPM Key Manager.
+Encryption of existing data can take longer than a standard file system cleaning operation.

+- Key Manager (select one of the three)

+- Embedded Key Manager

+By default, the protection system Embedded Key Manager is in effect after you restart the file system.